How to install Xamarin on Visual Studio and system?

 6- In the Solution Explorer section, open the layout folder inside the Resources folder.

-The layout actually exists in content_main. axml instead of in activity_main. axml.
+The layout exists in content_main. axml instead of in activity_main. axml.

-Layout is RelativeLayout by default.
-For this reason, in order to be able to continue training without any problems, we need to change the
+The layout is RelativeLayout by default.
+For this reason, to continue training without any problems, we need to change the tags to tags.

 8- In the Toolbox section on the left, enter the word Text in the search field so that you can drag the Text (Large) widget on the screen.